seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 R_{\text{new}} = R_a + K_a \cdot (S_a - E_a) + Bonus_{Finish} + Bonus_{Championship}
 $$

+where $R_{\text{new}}$ is Fighter A's new rating, $R_a$ is Fighter A's pre-fight rating, $K_a$ is the K-factor, $S_a$ is the score, $E_a$ is the win probability, and $Bonus_{Finish}$ and $Bonus_{Championship}$ are the additional bonuses.
+As an example, when Georges St. Pierre fought Jake Shields at UFC 129, St. Pierre's ELO rating was 1855 while Shields's was 1784.
+Therefore, GSP's expected score was 0.6, and as it was a championship fight in a high-tier promotion resulting in a unanimous decision win for GSP, he received the championship bonus but not the finish bonus.
+Using a championship bonus of 6, his new rating would be 1885.

 ## Results
-After creating this unique dataset, there are so many interesting findings to explore.
+After creating this dataset, there are so many interesting findings to explore.
 I supply a few interesting ones here, but feel free to ask for specific requests or try things out yourself!
 I start out by creating a list of the peak ELO ratings achieved by any fighter in Table 1; this rating could be used as one proxy for the determination of "GOAT status", but capturing sustained success is an important metric too.

 <div align = "center">